-World Cup 2022: Which major football players are missing FIFA tournament?
+World Cup 2022: which major football players are missing FIFA tournament?

 TIMO WERNER (GERMANY)

-The RB Leipzig forward, 26, sustained an ankle injury during their 4-0 Champions League win over Shakhtar Donetsk at the start of November and will be sidelined for the rest of 2022.
+The RB Leipzig forward, 26, sustained an ankle injury during their 4-0 Champions League victory over Shakhtar Donetsk at the start of November and will be sidelined for the rest of 2022.

 REECE JAMES (ENGLAND)